PublicQuantumNetwork/hardware/README.md

 ## Introduction
-The Public Quantum Network offers a unique opportunity for non-experts to engage with quantum concepts through visual demonstrations of light behavior using a polarimeter setup.
-These systems introduce foundational ideas from quantum mechanics, such as superposition and polarization, through photonic devices that allow users to observe and interact with light propagation.
+The Public Quantum Network offers a unique opportunity for non-experts to engage with quantum concepts through hands-on interaction with a quantum network.
+The tactile interface for doing so is a polarimeter setup that provides visual demonstrations of light behavior.
+The polarimeter introduces the concepts of polarization and quantum superposition by allowing users to observe and interact with the polarization of light.

-For a more tactile and customizable experience, individuals could purchase photonic components and construct their own optical systems.
-Yet, the high cost of these instruments—often ranging from several hundred to several thousand dollars—creates a significant financial barrier to public engagement.

-To address this challenge, we propose an inexpensive, accessible alternative: a modular optical setup built using 3D-printed components and affordable optics.
-This approach replicates the same visual effects of standard photonic systems at a fraction of the cost and is intended for use at various nodes within the PQN project.
+The high cost of these instruments—often ranging from several hundred to several thousand dollars—creates a significant financial barrier to public engagement.
+To address this challenge, we have developed an inexpensive, accessible alternative: a modular optical setup built using 3D-printed components and affordable optics.
+This approach replicates the same visual effects of lab-grade systems at a fraction of the cost and is intended for use at various nodes within the PQN project.

 In this repository, both STL files and CAD files for the 3D-print design will be uploaded so that users can directly implement our setup or change it to their preferred dimensions.
 Links to the optics purchased are also uploaded.